APPRENTICESHIP/WWOOF TIME FRAME:

 INSTRUCTION/SUPERVISION/MENTORING

-Lisa is the primary mentor of the apprentices – although Margaret Mae at 16, who can run the livestock side of the farm nearly on her own, is an equally valuable mentor.
+Lisa is the primary mentor of the apprentices – although Margaret Mae is an equally valuable mentor.
 We prefer having apprentices shadowing and all working together as much as possible for milking, cleanouts, births, maintenance care and dairy processing.
 Sometimes, because we do have off farm commitments – wholesale deliveries and family medical appointments/extracurricular activities — working together is not possible.
 An apprentice will find him/herself working alongside us on tasks 60% of the time, with independent work after initial training the other 40% of the time.
 When working alongside us, apprentices have ample opportunity to pick our brain.
 We do have some required reading relevant to goats.
 We encourage our apprentices to attend MOFGA events and apprentice gatherings.
 The inclusion of apprentices in our strategic and operational planning meetings provides an opportunity to understand the gears and workings of the farm – we encourage our apprentices to become involved in this process as listeners and as sources of creative ideas.
 We also encourage those on the farm to experiment with milk if inspired – our Kefir was the result of just such an experience by a past apprentice.
 Apprentices are also welcome to hang out with us on their free time to observe and learn more!

 APPRENTICES VERSUS WWOOF VOLUNTEERS

 Because both the stay and hours contributed of WWOOF Volunteers is considerably shorter, there are differences in expectations, tasks performed and mentoring.
-WWOOF volunteers generally help 6 hours/day for 3 days/week and 4 hours/day for 3 days for a total commitment of 30 hours per week and their stay can be from one week to a month or more.
+WWOOF volunteers generally help 4 hours/day for 6 days/week for a total commitment of 24 hours per week and their stay can be from one week to a month or more.
 As with Apprentices, there is shadowing on tasks/chores and after initial instruction many tasks will be completed independently.
 WWOOF Volunteers here for a very short time will likely be mainly shadowing, helping with goat chores and other animal husbandry activities.
 If the stay is longer — several weeks or more, more complicated tasks — such as milking — will be taught.
 WWOOF Volunteers are welcome to contribute more time in order to take in other parts of the farm operation and/or explore interests, but this is not expected.
 On the reverse side, we are available to share any information we have, but generally intentional mentoring is not part of the WWOOF experience unless initiated by the Volunteer in time other than the scheduled work blocks.
-Generally the work is split into two 3 hour blocks on the 6 hour days and one work block on the 4 hour days — these being dedicated to chores, herding or processing preparation/dairy dishes.
+Generally the work block is dedicated to chores, herding or processing preparation/dairy dishes.
 Some days may involve a little extra time, but this will be planned in advance and the hours will be reduced on a different day.
 It is presumed that for WWOOF volunteers part of the reason they come is to take in the beauty of Maine and that time off the farm exploring is important.
 As such, we work together to come up with a schedule that allows for this to happen!
-While an arrival date is very important, the end date — if we have room — can be extended.
+While an arrival date is very important — and we prefer Saturday arrival/departure — the end date — if we have room — can be extended.
 We ask for a week of notice if the Volunteer needs to shorten their planned stay.
 No stipend is provided to WWOOF volunteers.

 FARM STATUS — FULL TIME or PART TIME?

 We are a full-time farm.
-However, Lisa is also a full-time single mom which can mean on some days things are juggled to accommodate both.
-Lisa is also a 4-H Leader and attends several weekend 4-H events in the summer, and is taking courses part time at the local University each Spring.
+However, we also at times have off-farm employment, outside activities and travel for family/farm which can mean on some days things are juggled to accommodate these.
+Lisa is also a 4-H Leader and attends several weekend 4-H events in the summer.

 APPRENTICE and FARMER RELATIONSHIP ON FARM